 You can import data from Microsoft Excel by either importing the file or copying and pasting only the data that you need.
-(If the file was created with Microsoft Excel 2007 or later, you can import the file directly into Quick Base.
-If it was created in a prior version of Excel, you can import the file by first converting it to .csv, and then importing the .csv file.)
+Or, you can import the Excel (.xslx) or .csv file directly into Quickbase.

-Most Excel spreadsheets can translate easily into Quick Base.
+Most Excel spreadsheets can translate easily into Quickbase.
 But, there's one exception.
-If you use a collection of Excel worksheets as forms, an import won't work very well.
+If you use a collection of Excel worksheets as forms, an import may have issues.
 For example, if your Excel file consists of 32 individual worksheets, each of which contains a few fields, you can't import them all at once.
-Quick Base expects to see a list of individual records on a single worksheet, and imports only the first worksheet in an Excel file.
+Quickbase expects to see a list of individual records on a single worksheet, and imports only the first worksheet in an Excel file.

-You may not think your Excel spreadsheet is sloppy, but if Quick Base thinks so, you'll have trouble importing it into your new application.
-For best results, your data must fit the structure that works well in Quick Base.
+For best results, your data must fit the structure that works well in Quickbase.
 Clean up before import, and you'll save yourself work later.
-If this is the first time you're importing data from Excel, read Prepare Excel Data for Import before proceeding.
+If this is the first time you're importing data from Excel, read Preparing Excel data for import before proceeding.

 Note: If you need to import an additional worksheet from an Excel file, move that worksheet to the first position on the left, save your changes, and then import the .xlsx file.

-Step Three: Decide if you'll create a new application or import into an existing application
+Step three: Decide if you'll create a new app or import into an existing app

-You must decide if you'll create a new application via import (in other words, if you'll convert your data into a new Quick Base application) or if you want to take your Excel data and make it fit into an existing Quick Base application, thereby importing into one or more existing tables.
+You must decide if you'll create a new app via import (in other words, if you'll convert your data into a new Quickbase app) or if you want to take your Excel data and make it fit into an existing Quickbase app, thereby importing into one or more existing tables.

-If you want to create a new application, read Import Data from Excel to Create a New Application.
+If you want to create a new app, read Importing data from Excel to create new apps.

-If you want to import into an existing application, read Import Data from Excel into an Existing Application
+If you want to import into an existing app, read Importing data from Excel into existing apps.